Invoice Finance Explained

-Invoice finance describes a range of invoice-based lending facilities, which allow your business to sell your invoices to a third party in exchange for a percentage of their value, thus preventing the adverse effects that slow and late payments can have on your cash flow.
-In this guide, we explain what invoice finance is, how it works, and what different types of agreement may be available to you.
+Invoice finance describes a range of invoice-based lending facilities, that allow your business to sell your invoices to a third party in exchange for a percentage of their value, thus preventing the adverse effects that slow and late payments can have on your cash flow.
+In this guide, we explain what invoice finance is, how it works, and what different types of agreements may be available to you.

 What is invoice finance?